-Gone are the days when the primary consideration on a website’s design is to make it attractive.
+Gone are the days when the primary consideration of a website’s design is to make it attractive.
+Designer vs. data are things that go hand-to-hand because of this.
 Popular years ago, such designs were based largely on the intuition and skills of the web designer.
 However, having spent many years building software and web projects, I have learned not to let the designer use ‘just’ their instincts.
-A successful website design is not the one based solely on aesthetic appeal or the intuition of web designer.
+The battle of the designer vs. data is an important feat to take into consideration.
+Successful website design is not the one based solely on aesthetic appeal or the intuition of web designers.
 Instead, a successful website is the one that is based on data about user behavior (obtained from testing or user analytics) AND designer intuition.
 You should incorporate both attributes, as one fails miserably without the other.
 In fact, finding this perfect balance of user data blended with the intangibles talented designers bring has become the holy grail of web design.

 2. Site load speed – GTmetrix.com, or Pingdom at http://tools.pingdom.com/fpt

 3. Interactivity – CrazyEgg at http://www.crazyegg.com

 Because our web designs are not based solely on our whims but rather on findings of actual user data and some of our whims, our design increases the efficiency of the website – as a business tool for eCommerce, lead generation and communication.
 Every website has a goal, and every page has a mini-goal that supports that main goal.
 It is the development team’s job to keep this at the forefront of their minds throughout the data research and design process.
 Once the website is built, this translates into direct customer contact and provides a positive touchpoint for the company brand.